mohananarasimha/mlops-employee-attrition-model/README.md

 ---

-## Phase 1: Local Development & Data Pipelines
+## Phase 1: Local Development & Data Pipelines (Start Here)

-**Goal:** Build the full ML foundation on your local machine — from raw data to a trained, tested model.
+**Goal:** Build the required ML foundation for by building an Employee attrition prediction model from your local systems.

 **Use case throughout:** Employee attrition prediction for a large organisation (~500,000 employees).
 One problem, end to end.
 Keeps the focus on infrastructure and operations, not data science theory.